ajignacio/exam/README.md

 ```
 extension: 2
-order each lines words alphabetically
+order each word alphabetically eg: word becomes dorw
-and keep them in correct line ordering
+continue to order the sentences alphabetically.
 ```

 ```
 extension: 3
-Input is now multiple lines.
+Input is now multiple lines. (see the sample input for extension 3)
 ```

 ```